DigiLive/gitChangelog/README.md

 - Set path to generate a changelog another local repository.
 - Set a From- and To tag to limit the changelog.
-- Filter subjects by labels<sup>1</sup>.
+- Filter titles by labels<sup>1</sup>.
 - Set a header for the changelog (E.g. a title).
-- Set a custom subject for the HEAD revision.
+- Set a custom title for the HEAD revision.
 - Set a custom date for the HEAD revision (E.g. Next Tag/Release date).
 - Set a custom message to indicate there are no commits present.
 - In- or exclude merge commits.
 - Set an ordering key for sorting tags/releases<sup>2</sup>.
 - Set the sort order of tags/releases.
-- Set the sort order of subjects.
+- Set the sort order of titles.

-1. A label is considered to be the first word of a commit subject.
+1. A label is considered to be the first word of a commit title.
 2. Using an invalid key will result in unlisted changes or when enabled, just the changes of the HEAD revision.

 #### Markdown Renderer

 - Define a custom format for Tag/Release lines.
-- Define a custom format for subject lines.
+- Define a custom format for title lines.
 - Define a custom format for singe hashes.
 - Define a custom format for hash lines.